Underwater Navigation & Robotics

 Offshore oil and gas energy industries rely on a great many marine and underwater technologies.
 High grade seabed survey and geological research to accurately determine gas and oil field location, placement of drill sites, rig installation, pipeline laying, and port facilities are some obvious examples.

 The harshness of the marine environment means that constant vigilance is required to ensure ongoing safety.
-Moorings and rig infrastructure and pipelines need constant inspection to ensure that preventative maintenance is timely and that environmental impacts are minimised.
+Moorings and rig infrastructure and pipelines need constant inspection to ensure that preventative maintenance is timely and that environmental impacts are minimized.

 Much attention in energy sectors is focussing on green energies and this is placing additional pressure on the fossil fuel energy sectors to be more efficient, be more effective against environmental damage and more responsive.
 This means adopting the latest technologies in underwater sensing, survey, inspection, navigation and autonomous vehicles and systems.